lgugelmann/HD6301_thing/asm/README.md

 For communication from the SD card to the '22 we can use something like a 74xx164 shift register for serial to parallel conversion and connect the 8 bits to a full port.
 It's clocked the same way as the write side.
+The data would be ready one cycle after the SR output done flag is set.

+The CS line can be handled with CA2 for example to avoid using up an additional pin on a port.

 Sending data is then a write into the SR + 17 cycles to clock it out (accounting for the clock delay), so 21 cycles.
 Receiving data requires a write into the SR to get the clock going, then a 17 cycles delay, then a read on the port, which is 25 cycles total.
+For 512 bytes that works out to roughly 13ms.